Porcelain in all its splendor

 Wedgwood

-An English manufactory founded in the 18th century, Wedgwood is famous for its fine porcelains and earthenware, particularly its neoclassical pieces with elegant relief decorations.
+An English manufactory founded in the 18th century, Wedgwood is famous for its fine porcelains and earthenware, particularly its neoclassical pieces with highly elegant relief decorations.

 Royal Copenhagen